NEUROIMAGING / NEUROSONOLOGY

 • MR angiography

-• low sensitivity for the diagnosis of distal ICA vasospasms
+• low sensitivity for detection of distal vasospasms

 • MR perfusion may help predict DID